chizkidd/chizkidd.github.io/_posts/2026-09-17-flashattention-2.md

 | Softmax | 50 | 50 |
 | Memory | 50 | 50 |

 GPU B makes GEMM 2x faster.
-But the overall system doesn't become 2x faster automatically.
+But the overall system **doesn't** become 2x faster automatically.
 Now that GEMM is less of a bottleneck, the relative cost of everything else goes up.
 Softmax and memory traffic, which were already on the critical path, are now even more clearly on it.

-This is **asymmetric scaling.** The ratio between subsystems changes, and the optimal algorithm changes with it.
+This is **asymmetric hardware scaling.** The ratio between subsystems changes, and the optimal algorithm changes with it.

+>Asymmetric hardware scaling is one of the major systems principles behind the FA1 → FA4 evolution.

-On Blackwell, matrix multiplication became fast enough that the forward pass can be constrained by softmax and exponential work rather than by GEMM.
-FA4 responds by using a software-emulated exponential and by skipping the online-softmax rescaling step when the running maximum doesn't actually require it.
-Both moves reduce pressure on the now-relatively-slower function units.
+Blackwell is a case of this.
+Tensor-core throughput outran softmax and exponential throughput.
+So the forward pass becomes constrained by softmax and exponential work rather than GEMM.
+FA4 responds with a software-emulated exponential and by skipping online-softmax rescaling when the running maximum doesn't need it.
+Both moves take pressure off the now-slower non-matmul units.

 The backward pass has a different bottleneck.
-FA4 uses Blackwell's Tensor Memory (TMEM) and 2-CTA MMA mode to reduce shared-memory traffic and atomic accumulation overhead.
+FA4 uses Blackwell's Tensor Memory (TMEM) and 2-CTA MMA mode to cut shared-memory traffic and atomic accumulation overhead.

-The underlying principle is general:

-> A kernel is balanced against a particular hardware ratio.
-If tensor-core throughput improves faster than memory bandwidth or special-function throughput, the optimal algorithmic pipeline can change even when the mathematical function is identical.

-This is why "FlashAttention-4 is just a faster FA3" misses the interesting part.
-The algorithm and the kernel pipeline are co-designed around the new asymmetries.
-The FA4 paper title makes that explicit: *Algorithm and Kernel Pipelining Co-Design for Asymmetric Hardware Scaling.*
+This is why "FA4 is just a faster FA3" misses the point.
+The algorithm and kernel pipeline are co-designed around the new asymmetries, which is reflected in the paper title: *Algorithm and Kernel Pipelining Co-Design for Asymmetric Hardware Scaling.*[^7]

-It also explains why performance numbers should always name the GPU generation.
-A speedup on B200 is not evidence for the same ratio on H100, A100, or a non-NVIDIA accelerator.
-The whole point is that the ratios change.
+And hence why performance numbers should always name the GPU generation.
+A speedup on B200 doesn't reveal anything about H100, A100, or a non-NVIDIA accelerator.
+The ratios are the whole story.

-Asymmetric scaling is one of the major systems principles behind the FA1 → FA4 evolution.

 {% capture c %}
 **A kernel is balanced against a particular hardware ratio.** If tensor-core throughput improves faster than memory bandwidth or special-function throughput, the optimal algorithmic pipeline can change even when the mathematical function is identical.